Banner

 A human-centric digital twin of the reverse logistics system

-The DigiRL 5.0 project explores a new idea: a digital twin of the reverse logistics system that mirrors real operations.
-It combines product data with optimization models, simulations, artificial intelligence, and automated systems to support better decisions and smoother operations.
+The DigiRL 5.0 project explores a new idea: a digital twin of the reverse logistics system, which is a simulation-based decision-support model that can evaluate various scenarios and help with better planning decisions.
+It combines data analytics with optimization models and simulations to support more sustainable decisions and efficient operations.

 But the most important element is not technology.
 It is people.